“This is what I want you to understand,” said Mateusz as he drew lines and dots on his crude map of Poland.

 And it is utterly charming to wander around in.
 Even though I was there on a holiday, I didn’t really mind not being able to visit any of the museums or other historic venues.
 The Stare Miasto and Cathedral Island (one of many islands in the Oder River that are part of Wrocław) are attractive.

 There are something close to 400 of the commemorative dwarfs around the city.
-It has become more of a tourist attraction than a monument to the resistance, although there is one larger dwarf statue erected in a place where many of the events of the Orange Alternative took place.
+They are more of a tourist attraction than a monument to the resistance, although one larger dwarf statue stands watch in a place where many of the events of the Orange Alternative took place.
 I only found a handful.
 Here’s a small sampling:

 As attractive as Wrocław is, it is also overrun with people racing around on Lime scooters.
 You have to watch out for them!
 There are also a lot of beggars who are persistent and in your face.
-While I was having dinner at an outdoor restaurant on Sunday night, I was approached no fewer than five times and asked for money.
+While I was having dinner at an outdoor restaurant on Sunday night, no fewer than five panhandlers approached me and asked for money.
 And they do not take no for an answer–they beg and plead and tell you about their hungry children.
 (At least the ones who spoke English did; I don’t know what the ones who spoke only Polish were saying, but they kept saying it.)

 I shared this post with Mateusz via Facebook, and he was gracious enough to provide a response.
 He suggested the following corrections; my numbers might be off somewhat.